nutmas/CarND-Extended-Kalman-Filter-Project/README.md

 To run this code the following downloads are required:

-1. Make a project directory `mkdir project_EKF && cd project_EKF`
+1. Make a project directory `mkdir project_udacity && cd project_udacity`
+2. Clone this repository into the project_udacity directory. `git clone https://github.com/nutmas/CarND-Extended-Kalman-Filter-Project.git`
+3. Setup environment. `cd CarND-Extended-Kalman-Filter-Project\` and launch the script to install uWebSocketIO `./install-mac.sh`.
+Alternatively for Ubuntu installs launch `./install-ubuntu.sh`.
+The environemnt will be installed with these scripts.
-2. Term 2 Simulator:
+4. Download Term 2 Simulator:
       * Download from here: [Udacity Simulator](https://github.com/udacity/self-driving-car-sim/releases).
-      * Place the extracted folder into the project directory.
+      * Place the extracted folder into the project_EKF directory.
       * Within the folder run simulator `term2_sim`; if sucessful the following window should appear:
       ![alt text][image1]{: width="500px"}
-3. uWebSocketIO:
-      * Install from this repository: [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-4. Clone this repository into the project_EKF directory. `git clone https://github.com/nutmas/CarND-Extended-Kalman-Filter-Project.git`

 ---